avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 <img width="1186" alt="Screenshot 2024-01-11 at 11 16 31 PM" src="https://github.com/avengers-p7/Documentation/assets/156056349/97e0f816-7a19-4bbf-b1af-c35bf95a1b26">

+2. **Problem -** Encountered issues in pylint analysis, poetry dependency installation, and connectivity with PostgreSQL and Redis during the project.

-2. Apart from this, Various other issues were encountered during the project, including multiple errors in pylint analysis and poetry dependency installation.
-I addressed these by individually installing each required package.
-Additionally, there were some connectivity issues with PostgreSQL and Redis, which were resolved by modifying the configuration in the config.yaml file.
-The file was initially set up to connect to PostgreSQL and Redis containers.
+   **Solution -** Resolved pylint and dependency problems by individually installing required packages.
+Modified config.yaml to fix connectivity issues with PostgreSQL and Redis containers.

 # Contact Information